MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rollout-tools.md

 Get tools to support a rollout of Microsoft Teams
 =================================================

 The Microsoft Teams Customer Success Kit provides tools to assist your organization with the successful rollout of Microsoft Teams for your organization.
 The kit includes email templates for announcements, flyers, posters, and countdown and tips and tricks email.
 It also includes Getting Started Guides for team leaders and IT administrators.
-Download the [Customer Success Kit](https://go.microsoft.com/fwlink/?linkid=854598) today.
+Download the [Teams Customer Success Kit](https://download.microsoft.com/download/A/E/9/AE984CD4-CF4B-41E7-9ABD-6735E3F01897/MicrosoftTeamsCustomerSuccessKit.zip) today.

 ### Learn, adjust, and repeat